asi-alliance/asi-chain-docs-portal/cli/usage/index.md

 ### Export Data

-Export your transaction history to a file for analysis or record-keeping:
+Export your deploy history to a file for analysis or record-keeping:

 ```bash
 # Export as JSON (default format)